4 Ways That Women Can Lead Authentically

 3. Take Action.

 You may or may not make sweeping changes.
 You can begin a change now and make your intentions reality by starting with small steps and gradually aligning your behaviors with your most important values.
 For example, you might cut back on the number of weekend hours you spend working to improve your personal relationships.
-Although it might seem as if this change would hurt your job performance, your increased sense of well-being might make you more resilient and therefore a better and more productive leader.
+Although it might seem as if this change would hurt your job performance, your increased sense of wellbeing might make you more resilient, and therefore a better and more productive leader.

 4. Get Support.

 In any area of personal development, getting support from other people can help you achieve your goals.
 Colleagues, friends, and family are valuable different types of support.
 Just remember to trust your instincts.
-Sometimes acting authentically requires going against what others advise you to do.
+Sometimes acting or leading authentically requires going against what others advise you to do.
 Developing authenticity often requires taking risks.
 Have faith in your own judgment about what’s right for you.